 The Problem of Not Choosing Our Own Identity

-If we wear a headscarf, we may be identified as Muslim (even if we are Sikh), and that is a big problem.
+If (for one of many examples) we wear a headscarf, we may be identified as Muslim (even if we are Sikh), and that could be a big problem in some settings.

-We are identifying as Sikh, but joe-the-far-right-nationalist has such a bias against Muslims and pro Pan-European identity, he lashes out at us because he perceives us to have an identity we don’t have.
+We are identifying as Sikh, but what if we are in an environment where that is unsafe?
+What if we are sitting next to joe-the-far-right-nationalist who such a bias against Muslims and for Pan-European identity, that he lashes out at us because he perceives us to have an identity we don’t have.

 TIP: Again, it is important to point out that don’t always choose your identity, often we identify others and then decide what they think based on that.
 Social Justice Warriors and the Alt-Right are both identities, but I’m not sure any SJW has ever called themselves one. that term is instead slander used to describe activist progressives who are perceived as being too PC.
 So part of the problem is that it isn’t just about identity we embrace, it is about the “tells” others see in our action or dress and how they choose our identities for us.
 The bad part is that this can, in a polarized political environment, lead to someone dismissing your entire point or even being violent against you due to their perception of who you are, based purely on what they think (which is likely influenced by the media they watch; god help you if they watch Alex jones and you are liberal, or, to be fair, if they watch Young Turks and they have a Trump hat on).

 Another aspect here is what I would call “intellectual laziness”.
 It is the idea that since you are part of a group, you can sort of let the group do the work for you.

 It is the idea that you can be BLM just by putting on the T-Shirt or tweeting about it.
 That “just because this figure is X gender or has X amount of wealth” we will or won’t support them.
 Just because they are Democrat… Just because they are Republican… etc.